 What better place to start than with this great spring showing?
 In the municipality of Kentish in northern Tasmania, Mount Roland can be accessed from the nearby township of Sheffield.
 Weighing in at 1233m above sea level, this mountain is a stunner in any season.

-Heading anti-clockwise around the Apple Isle from Sheffield, next up on our Tasmanian mountain photographic tour is in Queenstown on the West Coast.
-Just to prove beauty is in the eye of the beholder, Mt Lyell is known not for spring flowers, but for copper mining.
+Heading anti-clockwise around the Apple Isle from Sheffield, next up on our Tasmanian mountain photographic tour is in Queenstown on the west coast.
+Just to prove beauty is in the eye of the beholder, this mountain is known not for spring flowers, but for copper mining.
 Yet I think this photo is beautiful and interesting.

 On we progress around Tassie until we come to the capital of Hobart.
-Here it becomes obvious that the wilderness areas of the island don’t command all the mountains – some border the city too!
-I’ve chosen a photo from Dan Fellow’s collection, not of Mount Wellington, but one taken atop the smaller cousin, Mount Nelson.
+Here it becomes obvious that the wilderness areas of the island don’t command all the mountains.
+Some border the city too!
+I’ve chosen a photo from Dan’s collection; not of Mount Wellington, but one taken atop the smaller cousin, Mount Nelson.

-Easy to access from Sandy Bay and a great lookout over the Derwent River – you can buy delicious hot chocolate at The Station Cafe.
+Mount Nelson is easy to access from Sandy Bay and has a great lookout over the Derwent River.
+You can buy delicious hot chocolate at Station Cafe.
 Or maybe now that daylight savings has kicked in and we are heading towards summer, you might like a cold glass of wine at the outdoor seating perhaps?

-Located in the Ben Lomond National Park and stretching to 1573m above sea level, you can find this beauty 50kms south east of Launceston.
-Known as the place to go for snow-skiing in Tasmania, Ben Lomond is also a very attractive backdrop to the Fingal Valley Region at any time of the year.
-We skirted the area on a trip to the Bay of Fires and found the autumn weather to be calm and sunny – and altogether pleasant.
+Located in Ben Lomond National Park and stretching to 1573m above sea level, you can find this beauty 50km south east of Launceston.
+Known as the place to go for snow-skiing in Tasmania, Ben Lomond also provides a very attractive backdrop to the Fingal Valley region at any time of the year.
+We skirted the area on a trip to the Bay of Fires and found the autumn weather to be calm and sunny… and altogether pleasant.

 To complete the lap of the island and return to where we started in the north west, here’s a photo that also completes the seasonal rotation.
 It’s winter, there’s snow, and there’s a Tasmanian mountain.
-Where else could we be but Cradle Mountain – one of the tourism icons of Australia, let alone Tasmania?
-Hard to choose just one photo from Desktop Tasmania (mountain or otherwise) to portray the beauty of Cradle Mountain National Park, but this is the one.
+Where else could we be but Cradle Mountain?
+It’s one of the tourism icons of Australia, let alone Tasmania.
+Hard to choose just one photo (mountain or otherwise) to portray the beauty of Cradle Mountain National Park, but this is the one.

-So you would have to agree: a quick tour of Tasmania!
-Mountain photos by Dan Fellow for every season – and one extra thrown in for good luck!
-And don’t worry – I’m well aware that there’s lots missing from the list.
+So you’d have to agree: this has been a very quick tour of Tasmania.
+Mountain photos by Dan Fellow for every season, and one extra thrown in for good luck.
+And don’t worry, I’m well aware there’s lots missing from the list.
 We’ll address that issue some other time.